NisooJadhav/clock/README.md

 ## Notice

-- Please give a star on Github
+- Show your love 💛 give us a star 🌟
 - Also you can contribute in this project.